-This Lemony Pasta Primavera with Roasted Vegetables is easy enough for a weeknight, yet special enough to serve guests!
+This Roasted Vegetable Pasta Primavera is easy enough for a weeknight, yet special enough to serve guests!

 While the veggies are roasting, you'll cook a big pot of fettuccine until al dente.
 (Throw some peas into the pasta water right before it's done, and they'll be cooked when your pasta is ready to drain.)

 Just before the pasta is finished, you'll combine cream, butter, and lemon juice for a super simple sauce that very similar to Alfredo Sauce.
 Toss the pasta and some Parmesan cheese with the sauce, then stir in the roasted veggies, fresh spinach, and lemon zest.

 I like to mix everything together with a pair of tongs; trust me, they'll make your life easier!

 Serve this Lemony Pasta Primavera with Roasted Vegetables topped with extra Parmesan and a sprinkle of parsley for an amazing, yet easy meal!

 I would love to dig into a bowl of this Lemony Pasta Primavera with Roasted Vegetables right now ... if only I could eat the pictures!